Welcome to Your Holistic Postpartum Guide!

 What are some other activities you can engage in that will boost your well-being?

-Your third trimester may find you busy with last minute preparations, but don't forget you!
+Your third trimester may find you busy with last minute preparations, but don’t forget you!
 Whether you keep regular hair or nail appointments or only for special occasions, consider this time as extra special, and make an appointment.
-It may be the last time in a long while that you'll be able to get this kind of pampering.
-Treat yourself to a mani/pedi, a haircut or blowout, a massage, book a staycation or weekend retreat, or some other activity that is just about you.
+It may be the last time in a long while that you’ll be able to get this kind of pampering.
+Treat yourself to a mani/pedi, a haircut or blowout, a massage, book a staycation or weekend retreat, or some other activity that is just about and for you.

 Spend time in Nature